sszukala/Genesis-Sphere-Ver-2/validation/results/parameter_sweep/README.md

 4. Make testable predictions for future astronomical observations

 For any questions, please refer to the main documentation or contact the project maintainers.

+## Folder Structure

+The parameter sweep validation organizes its outputs in the following structure: